Bladder Cancer &

 The symptoms of bladder cancer, which are not necessarily clinically evident, generally include:

-• Visible presence of blood in urine (haematuria), which is generally painless.
+• Visible presence of blood in urine (hematuria), which is generally painless.

 • Evidence of blood in urine in laboratory tests.